-By day, you'll enjoy a VIP tour of Graceland, its grounds and exhibitions.
-You'll also visit Sun Studios which is guaranteed to send shivers down your spine as your guide recalls tales of Elvis, Johnny, Carl and Jerry Lee.
-Make sure to save time for the Rock n Soul Museum and Stax Museum of American Soul Music.
+You'll also have time to visit Sun Studios which is guaranteed to send shivers down your spine as your guide recalls tales of Elvis, Johnny, Carl and Jerry Lee.
+Don't forget too the Rock n Soul Museum and Stax Museum of American Soul Music.

 If Civil Rights history is of interest, the powerful National Civil Rights Museum located at the Lorraine Motel is an absolute must-do, as is Slave Haven, part of the secret Underground Railroad.

 In the evening, Beale Street is a melting-pot of music - delta blues, jazz, rock 'n' roll, R&B and gospel fill the air.
 This historic district was declared the 'Home of the Blues' by an act of Congress.
 With such a rich history of legendary performers - Albert King, Louis Armstrong, Memphis Minnie, Muddy Waters and B.B.
 King...it's no wonder.

 It's an early morning start today as you board the City of New Orleans train in Memphis and head through the Mississippi Delta Blues region in to the swamplands of Louisiana.
 After travelling along the shore of Lake Pontchartrain you'll pull into the "Big Easy" just as the city's jazz clubs and restaurants are coming alive.
 Make your way to your hotel, perched on the edge of the French Quarter and your 'Nawlins' home for the next three nights.